swaroopch/byte-of-python/04-installation.md

 Now, run `python3` and ensure there are no errors.

-## Installation on Linux ##
+## Installation on GNU/Linux ##

-For Linux users, open the terminal by opening the `Terminal` application or by pressing `Alt + F2` and entering `gnome-terminal`.
-If that doesn't work, please refer the documentation or forums of your particular Linux distribution.
+For GNU/Linux users, open the terminal by opening the `Terminal` application or by pressing `Alt + F2` and entering `gnome-terminal`.
+If that doesn't work, please refer the documentation or forums of your particular GNU/Linux distribution.

 Next, we have to install the `python3` package.
 For example, on Ubuntu, you can use
 [`sudo apt-get install python3`](http://packages.ubuntu.com/search?keywords=python3&searchon=names&suite=all&section=all).
-Please check the documentation or forums of the Linux distribution that you have installed for the correct package manager command to run.
+Please check the documentation or forums of the GNU/Linux distribution that you have installed for the correct package manager command to run.

 Once you have finished the installation, run the `python3` and ensure there are no errors.